Wade Boggs: New York Yankees

-In 1992, Boggs slumped to .259—one of only three times in his career that he failed to reach .300—and at the end of the season, he left the Red Sox, with whom he had spent his entire career to that point.
+After the 1992 season, Boggs became a free agent.
 He was heavily pursued by two teams: the Los Angeles Dodgers and the arch-rival of the Red Sox, the New York Yankees.
-He chose the Yankees when they added the third year to the contract that the Dodgers would not offer.
+He signed a three-year contract with the Yankees worth $11 million, after they added the third year to the contract that the Dodgers would not offer.
 Boggs went on to be awarded three straight All-Star appearances, had four straight .300-plus seasons, and even collected two Gold Glove Awards for his defense.

 In 1996, Boggs helped the Yankees win their first World Series title in 18 years against the Atlanta Braves, which became his only World Series title.
-In the series' fourth game that saw the Yankees rally from six runs down to tie it, Boggs was called on to pinch hit in the tenth inning.
-Using the batting eye he was known for throughout his career, he drew a bases-loaded walk out of Steve Avery, forcing in the go-ahead run and ultimately win 8–6, evening the series.
+In the series' fourth game which saw the Yankees rally from six runs down to tie it, Boggs was called on to pinch hit in the tenth inning.
+Using the batting eye he was known for throughout his career, he drew a bases-loaded walk off Steve Avery, forcing in the go-ahead run and ultimately win 8–6, evening the series.
 After the Yankees won the series in game 6, Boggs memorably celebrated by jumping on the back of an NYPD horse, touring the field with his index finger in the air, despite his self-professed fear of horses.

 Tampa Bay Devil Rays

 Boggs signed with the Tampa Bay Devil Rays for the final two seasons of his career.
 He hit the first home run in Devil Rays history in the sixth inning of the inaugural game on March 31, 1998.
 On August 7, 1999, he collected his 3,000th hit with a home run.
-Despite his reputation for lacking home-run power, he was the first player in history to make such a hit a home run, followed by Derek Jeter on July 9, 2011, and Alex Rodriguez on June 19, 2015.
+Despite his reputation for lacking home run power, he was the first player in history to make such a hit a home run.
 Boggs retired in 1999 after sustaining a knee injury, leaving with a career batting average of .328 and 3,010 hits.
 His last game was on August 27, 1999; he went 0-for-3 with a walk against the Cleveland Indians.
 Two yellow seats among the rest of the Tropicana's blue seats mark where both historic balls landed in right field, each with a small metal plate noting it as the area that the ball landed.
-Due to the fact that he signed with the first-year expansion team Devil Rays so late in his career, he is the oldest former Devil Ray.
-(This only includes the time where they were called the Devil Rays.)
-He was also the first Tampa Bay area native to play for the team.
+Since he signed with the first-year expansion team Devil Rays so late in his career, he is the oldest former Devil Ray.
+(This only includes when they were called the Devil Rays.)